 A recent survey in North America revealed that the average adult lives with negative emotions 70% of the time.
 I hope that’s not true, but it’s probably not far off.
 So, why do we think we need to live in a negative funk most of the time.
 What happened to the magic and celebration... along with all the gratitude, joy, love, peace and everything that made us feel happy?
 And how do we get it back?
 Perhaps we need to understand who and what we are before we speculate on was happiness is.

-But once you make the divine connection with your Self, your will emerge aware, giving mindful attention to your whole life as well as others and all of nature.
+But once you make the divine connection with your Self, you will emerge aware, giving mindful attention to your whole life as well as others and all of nature.
 If you give loads of love to yourself, you will have lots to give everyone and everything in the world... the world you once feared.
-As it's stated, "Perfect love casts our fear."
+As it's stated, "Perfect love casts out fear."

 There's also something else to this.
 Recognize that you don't need to take anything from anyone once you understand you are only able to receive when you give.
 That’s the law of love.
-So, why would you even want to take?
-There's a big difference... taking doesn't bring happiness… but giving does.
-In this spirit, giving and receiving become the same as a seamless cycle of reciprocity.
+So, why would you even want to take rather than receive?
+There's a big difference... taking doesn't bring happiness, but receiving does, just as giving does.
+In this spirit, giving and receiving become a seamless cycle of reciprocity.